- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 Leadership is NOT management.
 Much like coaching, leadership means showing others opportunities they couldn't see before.
 Having a big-picture view allows you to guide others.
 Building relationships that foster clear communication, and acting as a single point of engagement has allowed me to work side-by-side with cross-functional teams, helping the team prioritise and translating user needs and business insights into technical solutions.

-My favourite Leadership book is "Creating Magic" by Lee Cockerell, a fantastic book about Disney resort company culture, why the customer is at the heart of everything that is done and how that is reinforced throughout the culture by every single employee doing what they do best.
+My favourite Leadership book is Creating Magic by Lee Cockerell, a fantastic book about Disney resort company culture, why the customer is at the heart of everything that is done and how that is reinforced throughout the culture by every single employee doing what they do best.

 I took that to heart to motivating and building strong teams that are able to do the work by letting them do what they did best.
 Within my own business, during sub-contracting, and while employed.

 The coaching skills I refined throughout my Personal Coaching business prepared me the most though, giving me the awareness to elicit how people are feeling and how to motivate them properly so the whole team can shine.
 It's incredibly useful to know how different people need to be communicated to and what they need to be motivated.
-Being a coach means that you not only speak up when someone isn't living up to their potential but also when they are in danger of hitting the wall, no matter they challenge, you are there to cheer them on so they grow in their personal lives and careers.
+Being a coach means that you not only speak up when someone isn't living up to their potential but also when they are in danger of hitting the wall, no matter the challenge, you are there to cheer them on so they grow in their personal lives and careers.

-Take a look at my work history for a more specific details on when I have led others.
+Take a look at my work history for more specific details on when I have led others.

 Team Player